 Production volume has a substantial effect on the results of operations of the Group's industrial activities.
 Under normal circumstances, the Group can sell all of its production, albeit potentially with quality discounts and/or penalties for deleterious elements, so its industrial asset revenue generally fluctuates as a result of changes in realised prices and production volumes.
 Production volume is dependent on the Group's production capacity.

-The Group has the ability to increase its production capacity for certain commodities by restarting latent capacity, particularly in copper and cobalt, with the option to restart Mutanda, subject to market conditions and feasibility study validation.
+The Group has the ability to increase its production capacity for certain commodities by restarting latent capacity, subject to market conditions and feasibility study validation.
 Per unit production costs are also significantly affected by changes in production volume, as, prima facie, higher volumes reduce per unit production costs, given the generally high fixed cost mix in the Group's industrial activities business.
 Therefore, the Group's production levels are a key factor in determining its overall competitiveness and profitability.
 In pandemic conditions, the decision of whether and when to idle or restart production capacity may be influenced by non-economic factors.

 The Group's major industrial assets are mainly long life and low cost, reflecting the substantial investment into existing assets as well as the Group's appetite, capabilities and belief in commodities and geographies where its peers are not present.
 The Group's industrial activities focus on controlling costs and generating sustainable operating and capital efficiencies.
 The Group has the ability to scale back or "mothball" operations in these regions, for example, as it has done at Mutanda, where it is commercially warranted and when considering the likely impact on the price of a traded commodity.
 Scale backs or shutdowns in production, whether temporary or extended, can have an impact on the Group's results.
-In 2020 and 2021, both coal and oil production decreased materially as a result of COVID-19 related shut downs and assets being placed on extended care and maintenance.
+In 2020 and 2021, coal production decreased materially as a result of COVID-19 related shut downs and assets being placed on extended care and maintenance.
+In 2022, zinc metal production decreased mainly as a result of curtailment or suspension of operations due to high European power prices.
 The Group regularly assesses its production and maintenance schedules and planned or unplanned production scale backs or shutdowns in the future, whether for maintenance or otherwise, may similarly impact the Group's financial results.